guyriddler/learning-git/README.md

 # learning-git

-This repo was used to learn git from Amigoscode
+This repo was used to learn git from Amigoscode<br>
-Secon line added to test cloning repo to laptop at home.
+Second line added to test cloning repo to laptop at home.